W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iv-this-need-not-be/index.md

 5. When you feel guilty, remember that the ego has indeed violated the laws of God, but *you* have not.
-²Leave the ‘sins’ of the ego to me.
+²Leave the “sins’ of the ego to me.
 ³That is what Atonement is for.
 ⁴But until you change your mind about those whom your ego has hurt, the Atonement cannot release you.
 ⁵While you feel guilty your ego is in command, because only the ego can experience guilt.